CodeScop/Oge-Mai-Field-Guide/dustresources.md

 - **Best sources:** DESERT,
   - DFO Battles: Dust Wignow (444 words for 1)
 - **Other sources:** FOREST,
-  - DFO Battles: Dust Rudakai (2000 words, 1 Fabric Boots, and 15 Leaves for 1-3), Osalyu (750 words for 1)
+  - DFO Battles: Caretaker (1200 words for 1-3), Dust Rudakai (2000 words, 1 Fabric Boots, and 15 Leaves for 1-3), Osalyu (750 words for 1)
   - Anywhere Battles: Viyusa (25 minutes for 1-4)
 - **Buy:** FOREST
 - **Sell price:** 8 Coins (don't sell unless you have >500)